 The UK has adopted detached worker rules, which means that UK workers sent to an EU country and Switzerland to work for up to 24 months can apply for an HMRC certificate and only pay national insurance contributions (NIC) and won’t be liable to pay social security contributions where they are working.
 This also applies to work of up to 12 months in Iceland and 36 months in Norway.

-The same applies for workers that come to the UK from Norway, Switzerland, Iceland and EU countries that have agreed detached worker rules (the guidance has been updated to include a full list of countries that have adopted these rules).
+The same applies for workers that come to the UK from Norway, Switzerland, Iceland and EU countries that have agreed detached worker rules.
+ICAEW's Tax Faculty understands that all EU member states have confirmed their intention to adopt the rules, and HMRC guidance has been updated to include a full list of countries that have done so already.
 These temporary workers can apply for certificates and pay social security contributions to the country from which they’ve moved rather than UK NIC.

 For those workers that do not qualify for a certificate and those that are moving permanently for work, then social security contributions will be due in the country in which the work is undertaken.
 In such cases, the relevant EU social security institution has to be contacted for information on how these payments should be made.

 HMRC highlights in particular the case of Liechtenstein, where UK workers not eligible for a certificate from HMRC will have to pay UK NIC for the first 52 weeks and maybe liable to pay social security contributions in Liechtenstein.